Sarong: Malaysia

 In Malaysia, the sarong is known as a kain.
 The word kain is paired with specific words to specify its type and function such as kain pelikat (a type of sarong with a simple stripe and box pattern), kain sarung, kain tenun (woven sarong), kain batik (sarong with batik motifs and design, normally worn by women and paired with a kebaya or Baju Kurung) or kain samping or sampin (specialized sarong worn by men with Baju Melayu).
 In the Malaysian state of Sarawak, it is called sabok (for men) and tapeh (for women).

+Since 2017, special celebrations around Malaysia Day are held to encourage the wearing of sarong in public spaces as well as taking the railway system called the Keretapi Sarong ('Sarong Train').

 Philippines

-Sarong from the Philippines are generally known as tapis in Luzon, alampay in the Cordilleran highlands, patadyong in the islands of Visayas and Sulu, and malong in Mindanao.
+Similar sarong-like native garments from the Philippines are generally known as tapis in Luzon, alampay in the Cordilleran highlands, patadyong in the islands of Visayas and Sulu, and malong in Mindanao.
 They are worn by both men and women and can be rectangular or tube-like.
 They can be knee-length or ankle-length and come in various colors that are usually unique to the specific ethnic group that wove them.
-Among men, the skirt is usually drawn up and tied at the waist (like a dhoti), forming a trouser-like clothing known as a salawal.
 They can also serve as shawls or blankets.
 They were paired with close-fitting shirts or jackets known as baro or bayu.

 Among the Maranao people, the malong is featured in the folk dance kapa malong malong which shows the various ways that the malong can be utilized.

 During the Spanish colonial era, the tapis was worn over a longer skirt (saya or falda) due to the shortness of the tapis being deemed too immodest by the Spanish clergy to be worn alone.
 It evolved over time to become part of the traditional Filipino dress for women, the baro't saya.